Home > Mac Data Recovery Tips

 Solution 5: Erase the unmountable Mac internal hard drive and reinstall macOS

-If you still can't mount the internal hard drive on your Mac, there might be serious directory structure or file system corruption in the disk.
-In this case, your last chance is to reset the Mac so as to make the Mac computer work again.
+In this case, your last chance is to reset the Mac to make the Mac computer work again.
 However, this process will erase the Mac hard drive and reinstall macOS, which is destructive to the data on the drive.
-Thus, make sure you have recovered data with iBoysoft Data Recovery for Mac.
+Thus, make sure you have recovered data with iBoysoft Data Recovery for Mac before.

 Step 1: Boot your Mac into macOS Recovery mode.

 Step 2: Go to Disk Utility and erase the unmountable Mac internal hard drive.
+Set the Format to APFS, then you have a new internal hard drive with the new file system.

-Step 3: Go back to macOS Utilities screen and select Reinstall macOS.
+Step 3: Go back to the macOS Utilities screen and select Reinstall macOS.
 Then, follow the onscreen wizard to reinstall the OS.

 Solution 6: Look for help from a local data recovery company